 MAF and MAP Sensors

-A faulty MAP sensor will really affect engine performance, but can also affect transmission's shift timing.
-This is because the PCM uses this signal as an indication of engine load.
-Another important sensor used to indicate engine load and also has an effect on shift timing is the MAF sensor.
+A faulty MAP sensor affects engine performance but can also affect the transmission's shift timing.
+This is because the PCM uses this signal to indicate engine load.
+Another sensor that indicates engine load and that also affects shift timing is the MAF sensor.

-A (MAF) mass air flow sensor measures the volume of air passing through the air tube to indicate engine load.
+A (MAF) mass air flow sensor measures the volume of air passing through the air tube.
 There are several types found on vehicles today.
-These include the cold wire, hot wire, Karmen Vortex and the vane type MAF sensors.
+These include cold, hot, Karmen Vortex, and vane-type MAF sensors.

 The cold wire MAF sensor uses thin metal strips that vibrate as the air passes by.
-This vibration changes in frequency; changing the signal sent to the PCM.
+This vibration changes in frequency, changing the signal sent to the PCM.